Colby College Faculty Research Grants In Support Of Scholarly And Creative Activity

-The Humanities Grant Program, which was inaugurated in 1968 with the aid of a Ford Foundation grant and which is now funded by the College.
-With the exception of those who hold endowed chairs, the Program is open to all continuing members of the faculty (Categories I, II, and III) associated with the departments of Art, Classics, East Asian Studies, English, French & Italian, German & Russian, Music, Creative Writing, Philosophy, Religious Studies, Spanish, Theater & Dance, and to members of the library staff who hold faculty appointments.
+As of 2022-2023, the Standard Research and Travel Funds Program is open to all continuing members of the faculty associated with the departments of Art, Classics, East Asian Studies, English, French & Italian, German & Russian, Music, Creative Writing, Philosophy, Religious Studies, Spanish, Theater & Dance, and to members of the library staff who hold faculty appointments.

-The College makes funds available to faculty members to support their scholarly work.
-These grants must be used to directly support your research, scholarship, or creative activities that promote your intellectual enrichment and allow you to become a more effective scholar.
+The College provides faculty members with annual funding to support their scholarly work.
+There is no application required for these funds, which may be used to directly support your research, scholarship, or creative activities that promote your intellectual enrichment and allow you to become a more effective scholar.
+They may also be used to support attendance at professional conferences or other travel related to one’s research.

-The assistance of the Colby College Research Grant Program should be acknowledged in any publications that result from the work accomplished.
-Grantees are encouraged to give an oral report on campus about the work funded by the grant.
-Division lunches, departmental colloquia, and the Noon Faculty Forum provide good opportunities for these presentations.
+The assistance of the Colby College Research Funding should be acknowledged in any publications that result from the work accomplished.
+Faculty are encouraged to give an oral report on campus about the work facilitated by these funds.
+Division lunches and departmental colloquia provide good opportunities for such presentations.

-Funds may be requested for equipment, materials and supplies, consultation with experts in a particular field, costs for having specific procedures, analyses, or services performed by outside experts that are essential to completion of the research project, hiring Colby students as research or technical assistants during the academic year, and rental of space or costs for using facilities at off-campus laboratories.
+These funds may be used for research expenses including equipment, materials and supplies, consultation with experts in a particular field, editing services, costs for having specific procedures, analyses, or services performed by outside experts that are essential to completion of the research project, hiring Colby students as research or technical assistants during the academic year, and rental of space or costs for using facilities at off-campus laboratories.

-Books of a highly specialized nature may be budgeted as part of the research grant application.
-Applicants also may request specialized computer hardware or software to be used for their research that is unavailable through the budget of Information Technology Services.
-Such books, hardware and software should be ordered through the Colby Library or Information Technology Services and must be catalogued as library acquisitions or property of the College.
-Apparatus and equipment purchased with grant funds are the property of the College and must remain at Colby if the faculty member’s employment with the college terminates for any reason.
+These funds may be used for purchasing highly specialized books, specialized computer hardware or software needed for research (and unavailable through the budget of ITS).
+Such books, hardware and software should be ordered through the Colby Library or ITS and must be catalogued as library acquisitions or property of the College.
+Apparatus and equipment purchased with research funds are the property of the College and must remain at Colby if the faculty member’s employment with the college terminates for any reason.

-All faculty are eligible to submit applications for supplemental grants.
+To support research projects that require resources beyond the standard funding (e.g., international travel, specialized equipment), supplemental research grants are available on a competitive basis.
+All continuing faculty (except those with remaining start-up funds) are eligible to submit applications for supplemental grants.
 These should be very strong and focused proposals that significantly advance the long-term scholarship capability of a faculty member.
 Supplemental grants should have the potential to fundamentally transform the level or area of the applicant’s work.
+Applications for supplemental funding made in consecutive years must be especially compelling.

-All applications should be emailed as a single Portable Document Format (PDF) file with the filename YourLastName-21GrtApp.pdf to the email address indicated below:
+All applications should be emailed as a single Portable Document Format (PDF) file with the filename YourLastName-22GrtApp.pdf to the email address indicated below:

 - Humanities: [email protected]